Your cart is currently empty!

 After wasting time and thinking about ways to use wood for this project, I decided to move on.
 I scrapped that idea and came up with what I thought was better.

-When I scrapped the wood pallet idea, I remembered I had some vinyl with a wooden pattern that would look great on the face of the drawers.
+When I scrapped the wood pallet idea, I remembered I had some vinyl contact paper with a wooden pattern that would look great on the face of the drawers.
 At this point, I decided I would paint the rest of the cabinet matte black.
 I used this spray paint because it’s made for metal.

 Before you spray paint or apply anything, make sure you thoroughly clean your filing cabinet.
 I used dawn soap and scrubbed it down with this sponge.
 The green side of the sponge was perfect for scratching the original paint job.
 I wanted to sand the original paint so that the new paint could adhere to the metal better.